mgounas/Simple-Syntax-Challenges-with-NLTK-and-SpaCy/README.md

 While those three pieces certainly describe the break within "Kenobi.
 You're" which is our desired sentence break, it also could describe "me, Obi-Wan" depending on how we define *sentential punctuation*.

 We could resolve this simply by excluding commas from our category for *sentential punctuation*, but we may find that we need commas to be included in another aspect of our project.

-In manually dividing paragraphs into sentences, it's not usually as simple as two sentences with a clear separation.
-In larger data sets, there can be some aspects that we don't expect that may render our simple approach unsuccessful and insufficient.
+For example, while people do not intend to write run-on sentences, it's very common for them to be written with several commas, and a task may be to revise run-on sentences.
+In this case, we would need to consider commas, so they cannot always be excluded from our understanding of *sentential punctuation*.

+It is very possible to end up with several of these exceptions, which, when handled manually, can get confusing and can require a lot of effort to remedy.
+Instead, we can use NLTK for sentence tokenization, since it is already optimized for this purpose.

+In your preferred text editor, we can use NLTK to tokenize Princess Leia's line for us:

+      line      = "Help me, Obi-Wan Kenobi.
+You're my only hope." sentences = nltk.sent_tokenizer(line)

+      print("tokenized sentences: ", sentences)

+The output should look like this:

+      tokenized sentences: ['Help me, Obi-Wan Kenobi.', 'You're my only hope.']

+Here, we can see that the *sent_tokenizer()* successfully identified the two sentences and overlooked the potential issue with the comma.

-NLTK's *sent_tokenizer()* can help with simple tasks, but more importantly, it can make dividing up much larger bodies of text simple.
+NLTK's *sent_tokenizer()* can help with simple tasks, but more importantly, it can make dividing up much larger bodies of text a simple task.

-In your preferred text editor, the

 ## word_tokenize()